jeff-wise/lulo-haskell/README.md

 Lulo can be defined using Lulo, and in fact, it is.
 Schemas are just documents, and Lulo parses them the same way that it parse any other document.

-This implies the existence of a **schema schema** which defines the format of all schemas.
+This implies the existence of a *schema schema* which defines the format of all schemas.

 The schema schema is hard-coded into the implementation because the schema schema is a schema, and we cannot parse a schema without the schema schema.

-:confused:

 Since Lulo itself is a schema, it's HTML documentation can be automatically generated -- it is self-documenting.